Knowle West: Notable residents

 The boxer Dixie Brown lived in Knowle West from the 1930s until the 1950s and was a regular at the Venture Inn, a public house in Melvin Square.
 He was frequently visited by black American troops during World War II.

 The Eagles were a rock and roll band who formed in the late 1950s at the Eagle House youth club and featured in the 1962 film Some People.

 The musician Tricky was a member of the Wild Bunch sound system and a contributor to Massive Attack's first two albums.
 Born in 1968, Tricky grew up in Knowle West in the 1970s and 1980s and was educated at Merrywood School.
 He named his 2008 album Knowle West Boy, in tribute to the area's influence on him and his music.

 The England International rugby player Ellis Genge grew up on the estate.

 Amenities

 Education

 There are three primary schools in Knowle West; Greenfield Primary School, Oasis Academy Connaught, and the School of Christ the King.
 In addition there is Knowle DGE Special School (formerly the Florence Brown Community Special School), which serves pupils of all ages who have learning difficulties or social and emotional behaviour difficulties.
 There is also a nursery, Knowle West Children's Centre.· Secondary school students are educated in adjacent areas, following the closure of Merrywood School in 2000, after a critical report by Ofsted in 1997.
-The nearest secondary schools are Oasis Academy John Williams in Hengrove, St Bernadette Catholic Secondary School in Brislington, Bridge Learning Campus in Hartcliffe and Bedminster Down Secondary School.
+The nearest secondary schools are Oasis Academy John Williams in Hengrove, St Bernadette Catholic Secondary School in Whitchurch, Bridge Learning Campus in Hartcliffe and Bedminster Down Secondary School.
 Ongoing adult education is provided at the Park Centre and nearby Bedminster and Marksbury Road libraries.